truenas/documentation/content/TruenasApps/StableApps/PlexApp.md

   * **config** for Plex application configuration storage.

   You can create a dataset for log data or use a temporary directory option for log data.
-  Transcode data is not useful or meant for persistent storage, so using a temporary directory option is a better option.
+  Transcode data is not useful or meant for persistent storage, so using a temporary directory is a better option.

-  When creating the above datasets select the **apps** dataset preset.
+  When creating the above datasets, select the **apps** dataset preset.

   You can set up the ACLs for these datasets after adding them or use the app installation wizard to configure the ACLs and ACL entries.